 Discover a brand-new cheap source of electricity that does not emit greenhouse gases.
-Some speculate that such a breakthrough could be nuclear fusion or thorium-based nuclear fission.
+Some speculate that such a breakthrough could be nuclear fusion or thorium thorium: A chemical element that can be used as fuel for nuclear fission, similar to uranium.
+Thorium fission is an experimental technology that has yet to be used in a large-scale nuclear reactor.
+Its use at a large scale could be modeled in En-ROADS using the New Zero-Carbon slider.-based nuclear fission.
 Decide when the breakthrough occurs, its initial cost relative to coal, and how long the delays in commercialization and scale up would be.

 |status quo||breakthrough||huge breakthrough|

-The path to deployment will take some time after the success of the technology in the laboratory: commercialization (set at 10 years, roughly the same amount of time that Uranium-based fission took), planning (2 years) and construction (5 years).
+The path to deployment will take some time after the success of the technology in the laboratory: commercialization (set at 20 years); development, e.g., planning, financing, and permitting (5 years); and construction (5 years).
 Then the new energy source must compete with other energy sources.

 Please visit support.climateinteractive.org for additional inquiries and support.